h2oai/wave/website/docs/pages.md

 title: Pages
 ---

-The Q server stores and manages content.
+The Wave server stores and manages content.
 Content is stored in a page cache, called a *site*.
-A Q server contains exactly one site.
+A Wave server contains exactly one site.
 A site holds a collection of *pages*.
 A page is composed of *cards*.
 Cards hold content and [data buffers](buffers.md).

-To reference a site from within a Q script, import `site`.
+To reference a site from within a Wave script, import `site`.

 ```py
 from h2o_q import site